nibscbioinformatics/nf-core-viralevo/docs/output.md

 <summary>Output files</summary>

 * `QC/cutadapt/`
   * `*.fastq.gz`: The trimmed/modified fastq reads.
-These files are NOT saved in the pipeline, therefore, you will not find them in the directory.
+These files are NOT published in the pipeline, therefore, you will not find them in the directory.
   * `*.cutadapt.log`: Cutadapt log file containing number and percentage of basepairs processed and trimmed.

 </details>